Himil-27/Bank-Customer-Churn-Analysis/README.md

 | Single-Product Inactive User | Any age, Inactive, 1 product | High volume + high churn |
 | Young but Under-engaged | Age 25–40, Inactive, 1 product | Lower risk, scalable impact |

-## Statistical Validation

-A chi-square test was applied to validate the relationship between activity/product ownership and churn, confirming these variables have a statistically significant impact on churn behavior.

 ## Business Recommendations

 1. **Cross-Sell Strategy** – Push customers from 1 → 2 products, prioritizing inactive users